yina/VIVO/README.md

 Yin Aphinyanaphongs and Lawrence Fu with the Center for Health Informatics and Bioinformatics at New York University maintain this fork.

+Our changes are implemented in a new theme called people.

 # VIVO: Connect, Share, Discover

 VIVO is an open source semantic web application originally developed and implemented at Cornell.